xingyuuchen/unixtar/README.md

 After defining your network interface classes and implement your business logic, please register your class to the framework: `NetSceneDispatcher::Instance()::RegisterNetScene<NetScene_YourBusiness>();`.

-You can custom some configuration by editing `webserverconf.yml`.
-You can custom:
+You can customize some configuration by editing `webserverconf.yml`.
+You can customize:
 * Port on which the process is listening.
 * Number of threads handling network events.
 * Number of threads handling business logic.